 Red meat allergy- While the disease isn’t officially named, the American College of Allergy, Asthma, and Immunology reports that a certain type of tick, the Lone Star tick, is being linked to the development of an allergy to red meat.
 The tick bit releases a sugar called alpha-gal into the blood stream.
 The person’s immune system responds by producing antibodies, and the next time the person eats red meat, the body responds with an allergic reaction such as hives or stomach cramps.
 Sometime the reaction can be more sever through the whole body that can include difficulty breathing.

-Pure Green uses 100% organic treatments to prevent and eradicate lawn pests, meaning the formula is safe for use around kiddos and family pets.
+Pure Green uses organic hybrid treatments to prevent and eradicate lawn pests, meaning the formula is safe for use around kiddos and family pets.
 Our treatments are applied approximately every 30 days from May through October.
-These treatments keep the pest population under control while ridding your lawn of ones that may have already arrived.
+These tick lawn treatments keep the pest population under control while ridding your lawn of ones that may have already arrived.

 Watering in the summer can feel like a balancing act.
 Too much or too little water can cause serious problems for your turf.
 We recommend: